ianchute/toady/README.md

 In this embedding, the *very top* schools in the world (e.g. Harvard, Princeton, etc.) are actually near each other in our embedding (hover on points to reveal labels):

 <img src="https://image.ibb.co/eWjrZv/sample1.png" height="400">

+### Customizability

+Other parameters such as the embedding model used, the scaling model used, etc. may be adjusted.

+Refer to the parameter list below for more information on adjusting these parameters.

 ### Parameters